mikependon/RepoDB/Docs/_build/html/_sources/pages/attributes.rst.txt

 .. highlight:: c#

-An `IgnoreAttribute` is used to mark a class property to be ignoreable during the actual repository operation.
+An `IgnoreAttribute` is used to mark a class property to be ignoreable during the actual execution of the repository operation.
 Located at `RepoDb.Attributes` namespace.

-Example: If of type command `Insert` and `Update` is defined on the `IgnoreAttribute` of the class property named `CreatedDate`, then the property will not be a part of the `Insert` and `Update` operation of the repository.
+Example: If the type command `Insert` and `Update` is defined on the `IgnoreAttribute` of the class property named `CreatedDate`, then the property `Created` will be excluded on the `Insert` and `Update` operation of the repository.

 Below is a sample class that has certain columns with `Ignore` attributes defined.

 ::

-	[Map("[dbo].[Employee]")]
+	[Map("[dbo].[Customer]")]
-	public class Employee : DataEntity
+	public class Customer : DataEntity
 	{
 		[Primary]
 		[Ignore(Command.Insert | Command.Update)]